Senerat Gunewardene: Early life and education

 Born on 3 November 1899 in Nupe, Matara as Samson Gunewardene, he later changed his name to Ratnakirthi Senerath Serasinghe Gunewardene and was known as R. S. S. Gunewardene.
 His father Don Bentis Serasinghe Gunewardene was an ayurvedic practitioner, he was the eldest in a family of three brothers and one sister.
 Both his brothers became lawyers and one went on to become a District Judge.
 Educated at St. Thomas' College, Matara and at S. Thomas' College, Mount Lavinia, where he was a good friend of S. W. R. D. Bandaranaike.

 Teaching career

 He had to leave school before completing his schooling due to the death of his father.
 Returning to Matara, in order to support himself and his family, he became a teacher at St. Thomas' College, Matara at the age of 16.
 He thereafter earned a Bachelor of Arts degree from the University of London as an external student and joined the teaching staff of Royal College Colombo.
-Thereafter, he became served as principal of Sri Sumangala College, Panadura from 1921 to 1922.
+Thereafter, he served as principal of Sri Sumangala College, Panadura from 1921 to 1922.